Domestic violence and emotional abuse against men

 Our sympathetic, experienced Directors can advise you on obtaining an injunction from the court.
 An emergency injunction is a court order made without the prior knowledge of the recipient in cases of domestic or emotional abuse.

-Our central Reading office just a few minutes’ walk from Reading Central Court, so we can act quickly to obtain injunctions and court orders on your behalf.
+Our central Reading office is just a few minutes’ walk from Reading Crown Court, so we can act quickly to obtain injunctions and court orders on your behalf.

 Need an emergency injunction?
 Call us today and keep yourself and your family safe - 01189 735521.